mixxorz/GarageBard/README.md

 **Some notes are out of range**

-This message means that there are some notes on the selected track of the current song that fall beyond the range of what can be played in the game.
+This message means that there are some notes on the current track that fall beyond the range of what can be played in the game.

 GarageBard provides a couple of tools to mitigate this; the transposer and the octave remapper.
 You can try to transpose the track so that all the notes fall